Krisnaputra15/user_mgmt/README.md

-user management API using Node JS with MVC architecture. made by Krisna Putra Mariyanto.
+user management API made using Vanilla NodeJS with MVC architecture. made by Krisna Putra Mariyanto.

 how to run :